stevepartridge/blogorama/README.md

 - Get - only creator if flagged as private
 - Get All (with pagination)
 - Get All for Specific User (with pagination)

+#### API Documenation

+Once the service is running you can view the full API OpenAPI/Swagger documentation at `https://host.local:8000/docs` or view it in your preferred viewer by referencing the JSON at `https://host.local:8000/docs/swagger.json`.
+It will also allow for running test calls with an API Key via the `Authorize` button (after you've created a user).